tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 With a shriek, I swung the axe again, this time digging a long gash into his should blade that severed his right arm from the rest of his body.

 “What the fuck is wrong with you?”
-I screamed, my anger over what he'd done to me, to mom, boiling over inside of me.
+I screamed, my anger over what he'd done to me, to mom, boiling over.
 “Why are you so fucking obsessed with - with *nonsense*?
 I was eleven years when you made me make that stupid pledge. *Eleven*.”

 “*Maria, daddy’s girl, don’t do this-*” He raised his left arm, futilely, in an attempt to shield himself from my blows.